iiasa/CWatM/docu/setup.rst

     | We recommend using the Python 3.7.x version,
     | but if you not experienced in Python or have problems installing CWATM, please use the executable version.
     | Either start it in DOS box (command cmd), or use the batch file cwatmbat.bat to start it
-    |  You still need the data for a successful run (see Todo)

 .. todo::
     We will put a whole example of 30 deg Rhine basin with all necessary data in another zip file.
 Just for an easier start.